20 of the best Yarn Winder products for knitting and crochet

 Is a yarn winder worth it?

-You may have been crocheting or knitting for a while and been getting on just fine, and yarn winders are somewhat of an investment - so is a yarn winder worth it?
+You may have been crocheting or knitting for a while and been getting on just fine, and yarn winders are somewhat of an investment - so is a yarn winder and swift worth it?

-Well, it all comes down to one main question - do you use yarn skeins (or hanks as our friends in the US call them)?
+It all comes down to one main question - do you use yarn skeins (or hanks as our friends in the US call them)?
 If your answer is yes, then a yarn winder is definitely something you should invest in.
-Sure, technically you can unwind skeins using the back of a chair or having someone else hold the yarn while you unwind it, but it's fiddly, time consuming and no matter how careful you are it's still far too easy to your yarn snagged or in a big knotty mess.
+Sure, you can unwind skeins using the back of a chair or by having someone else hold the yarn while you unwind it – but it's fiddly, time consuming and no matter how careful you are it's still far too easy to your yarn snagged or in a big mess.

-This is why most knitters and crocheters will use a yarn swift and a yarn ball winder for unraveling skeins - it make things far simpler and allows you to unravel that skein one loop at a time.
-While you don't have to use both together (for example, you could put your skein on a swift and wind it off by hand, or you could just use your wool winder for dividing large balls into smaller balls), it will not only make your life easier to use both in conjunction with each other, but it's also a really satisfying (and almost hypnotising) process.
+This is why most knitters and crocheters will use a yarn winder and swift for unraveling skeins - it make things far simpler and allows you to unravel that skein one loop at a time.
+While you don't have to use both together (for example, you could put your skein on a swift and wind it off by hand, or you could just use your wool winder for dividing large balls into smaller balls), it will not only make your life easier to use both in conjunction with each other, but it's also a really satisfying process.

 We've picked out some of the best yarn winders and best yarn swifts available, as well as some extra fun products that you can also use for winding yarn!